-The comparative criteria should be judged by directly comparing one competitor's performance in that criterion against the other.
+The comparative criteria should be judged by directly comparing one competitors performance in that criteria against the other.
 If there is a large difference between the competitors performance then the difference in score should reflect this disparity.
 Only full points will be used.